luism6058/D3.js-blog/entry1.md

 <li> Behaviors</li>
 <h1>Takeaways</h1>
 <li>The uses of d3.js are very wide making my option very large</li>
-<li>There are very well done sources on d3.js making it easy to look for examples and debug my code if necessary</li>
+<li>For D3.js there are plenty of sources, making it easy to explore different ideas to use d3.js</li>
 <li>After searching for days on what to do, I have decided but I know if it doesn't lead up to what I was
 expecting then i could switch and quickly get back on track with the new project.</li>
    </div>